 Mainely Kidz PT was founded in 2004 by Jen Corbeil.
 Shortly after starting Mainely Kidz, Jen quickly realized the need for clinics where children could receive all their therapeutic services in one location easing the burden on the parents along with reducing the stress of the children.
 With this concept in mind she has grown Mainely Kidz PT from a one room physical therapy clinic to a therapeutic center offering physical, occupational and speech therapy.
-Over the years Jen has resisted the temptation to add adult therapy to the clinic and has remained committed to providing quality therapeutic services for infants and children of all ages.
+Over the years Jen remained committed to providing quality therapeutic services for infants and children of all ages.
 Here at Mainely Kidz the focus is on helping children reach their full potential while striving to provide families the support and attention they deserve.

 Jen Corbeil (Founder, Physical Therapist) graduated from Northeastern University in 1995 with her degree in Physical Therapy.
 While working in a variety of settings including acute rehab, long term care, sports medicine and homecare Jen pursued her Masters in Health Administration at the University of New Hampshire and graduated in 2000.
 In 2002 while providing home care for adults and children Jen took a part time physical therapy position at a local school and quickly realized working with children was her calling.
-Jen has attended numerous specialty trainings including neurodevelopmental therapy (NDT), neuromuscular electrical stimulation (NMES), sensory integration, autism, torticollis, adaptive equipment and wheelchair seating and positioning, and positive behavioral support systems.
+Jen has attended numerous specialty trainings including neurodevelopmental therapy (NDT), neuromuscular electrical stimulation (NMES), infant massage, yoga, sensory integration, autism, torticollis, adaptive equipment and wheelchair seating and positioning, positive behavioral support systems and has been expanding her manual techniques with training in myofascial release.
 She is also trained as a trainer (travelling to other facilities to teach the staff in proper use of the litegait system) for Mobility Research in partial weight bearing gait training and uses the Litegait at Mainely Kidz PT to promote proper gait patterns, early walking and balance reactions.
-Jen is an active member of the Maine chapter of the American Physical Therapy Association and was instrumental in bringing Funfitness to the Maine Special Olympics Summer games as the Funfitness Clinical Director for the State.
+Jen is an active member of the Maine chapter of the American Physical Therapy Association and was instrumental in bringing Funfitness to the Maine Special Olympics Summer games as the Funfitness Clinical Director for the State for 10 years.
 She enjoys guest lecturing at some of the local colleges and welcomes students and volunteers anytime at Mainely Kidz for training and exposure in pediatrics.
 Jen completed training with Izabela Koscielny in September 2009 in Michigan and is excited to be offering both suit therapy and intensive therapy programs at Mainely Kidz PT.
-Jen completed her doctorate degree in the Fall of 2013.
+Jen completed her doctorate degree in the Fall of 2013 and is adjunct faculty at the University of New England assisting in the Pediatric Lab course.
+Jen enjoys teaching fitness classes to adults and children in the SacoMOG and in her spare time she enjoys being active outside and travelling with her husband and dog, Duke.
 You can reach Jen at firstname.lastname@example.org

-Aimee LaPlant, PTA (profile coming soon) Aimee graduated from Keene State College in 2006 with a Bachelors in Health and Fitness promotion.
+Aimee LaPlant (Physical Therapist Assistant) Aimee graduated from Keene State College in 2006 with a Bachelors in Health and Fitness promotion.
 During her time at Keene State, she was a trainer for both faculty and students as well as a strength and agility trainer for Keene States sports teams.
 While in college, Aimee worked as a paraprofessional providing ABA intervention at a preschool and elementary school and this is where she found her passion working in the pediatric field.
 After that, Aimee decided to pursue a career in Physical Therapy and graduated with her Associates in Physical Therapy in 2013.
 Aimee has training in the Graston soft tissue massage technique and is certified and trained in Crisis Prevention Intervention, Nonviolent Crisis Intervention.
+Aimee is also trained in the TAAP protocol, has attended courses on concussion treatment, play based therapy and adaptive seating and mobility.
+Aimee is also an integral part of the SacoMOG where she enjoys leading classes and performing fitness and health assessments on clients.
 Aimee has also spent time volunteering in the adaptive skiing program at Gunstock Mountain and as a volunteer for the Special Olympics.
 When Aimee is not working with clients, you will see her helping out at the front desk.
 Aimee can be reached at email@example.com

 Therapists in the Schools

 Dani Nicoletti (Occupational Therapist) Dani graduated from the University of New England in 2005 with a Masters Degree in Occupational Therapy.
 Since then, Dani has worked exclusively with the pediatric population.
 She began her career at Pediatric Development Center where she treated children using a sensory integrative focus.
 From there, she worked at Child Development Services where she provided early intervention services specializing in developmental delay and sensory integration.
 Dani enjoys treating children of all ages and has extensive experience working with children with autism, sensory integration dysfunction, and fine motor delays.
 Dani has attended training on RTI (Response to Intervention in the schools) and has been implementing programs in the Acton school assisting children with attention focus and sensory regulation.
+Dani also provides inservices to the school staff on multisensory learning and how the brain and body learns best.
+She has also extended courses on reflex integration as it relates to supporting children in the educational environment.
 When Dani is not playing at work, she is playing at home with her two young children.
 She also enjoys yoga, photography, and downhill skiing.
 Dani provides OT services in the Acton school district.
 You can reach Dani at email@example.com.

 Students, interns, students, interns, students, interns.
 During you time with Mainely Kidz you will meet many students as part of our mission is to provide a rich learning environment and introduce future therapists to the wonderful world of pediatric therapy!